dkrautschick/aiven/README.md

  ssl_keyfile="./service.key",
 ```

-You also have to change the name of your topic in the script.
+You now have to change the name of your topic in the script.
 In my example the topic name
 is called "dirk".

 ```